On This Page

 - Possible values:internet,recurring,install,oci,oci_attempted, andoci_failure

-Additional Required Fields for Specific Sales Transactions
+Additional Required Fields for Specific Sale Transactions

 Some types of sales transactions require additional fields.
 The need for these fields